LOOKOUT

 7pm - Juniors - Boating Period

-June 28th was truly a big day at Camp Susquehanna, the climax of many
+June 28th was truly a big day at Camp Susquehanna, the climax of many months of preparation and anticipation.
+I want to sincerely welcome with great pleasure the splendid group of campers and staff of this 1963 season.

 Susquehanna is at capacity enrollment, the campers and staff consisting largely of those who have been here in other seasons.